 Cementitious grout must be sealed to prevent or minimize staining.
 Leaving these surfaces unsealed may greatly hinder the ability to completely remove stains in the future.
 Allow new installations to cure for 72 hours prior to applying the sealer.

 Need porcelain tile cleaning services in Paradise Valley, Scottsdale, Gilbert, Mesa, or another surrounding city?
-Contact us today for a free quote or call at 480-232-6264 to learn more about our porcelain tile sealing contractors, marble polishing services, limestone tile restoration, flagstone tile cleaning, or a variety of our other top rated tile and natural stone cleaning services.
+Contact us today for a free quote or call at 480-232-6264 to learn more about our Queen Creek porcelain tile sealing contractors, marble polishing services, limestone tile restoration, flagstone tile cleaning, travertine tile restoration in AZ, or a variety of our other top rated tile and natural stone cleaning services.